LUP-LuftbildUmweltPlanung/SITS_classification/README.md

 ### b) Prediction
 To make a prediction, simply define a project name and set the model path & shapefile for the study area.
-The prediction is based on the year in the shapefile of the study area.
+The prediction is based on the year in the shapefile of the study area or can be self defined.

 Additionally, the following settings can be adjusted: